NikhilJha42/Infrastructure_as_code/README.md

 - Ansible hosts/inventory
 - Ansible playbooks - playbook.yml
 - Why learn YML? - used with Ansible - Cliud Formation - AWS - Docker compose - Kubernetes

+## Getting started

+- Upload the vagrantfile
+- Run `vagrant up` and check that you have three VMs running: controller, web and db.
+- ssh into each separately, and update/upgrade.
+- Return to controller VM, install `software-properties-common`
+- `sudo apt-add-repository ppa:ansible/ansible` then `sudo apt-get install ansible`
+- Check the ansible version

+# Terraform
+- Install terraform
+- Create a folder and inside create the main.tf/network.tf/variables.tf files.
+- Run `terraform init`
+- `terraform plan` will raise any syntax errors or other problems
+- If there are no errors, `terraform apply` will implement the .tf files.

 ## Working with ansible
 - Use vagrant with the vagrantfile to launch the controller, web and db VMs.